 The SARS-CoV2 outbreak and the related COVID-19 pandemic have been the worst public health challenge in recent Italian history, placing extraordinary pressures on the country’s healthcare and long-term care systems, and on the economy as a whole.

 Between 31st January 2020, when a state of national emergency was declared after the detection of the first two COVID-19 cases in Rome, and the easing of the stringent lockdown restrictions at the beginning of June, Italy was “hit by nothing short of a tsunami of unprecedented forces, punctuated by an incessant stream of deaths. […] Italy’s biggest crisis since World War II” (Pisano G.P. et al., 2020).
-Two months after the beginning of the first wave, the estimated excess deaths in Lombardy, the hardest hit region in the country, reached a peak of more than 23,000 deaths (Ghislandi S. et al., 2020).
+Two months after the beginning of the first wave, the estimated excess deaths in Lombardy, the hardest hit region in the country, reached a peak of more than 23,000 deaths, equivalent to an excess mortality of +118% compared to the average mortality rate of the period 1 January - 30 April 2015-2019 (Ghislandi S. et al., 2020; ISTAT, 2020).

 In this paper, we aim to critically review the Italian response to the COVID-19 crisis spanning from the early acute phases of the emergency (March-May 2020) to the relative stability of the epidemiological situation just before the second outbreak in October 2020.
 In what follows, we first briefly describe how the Italian Servizio Sanitario Nazionale (SSN, National Health Services) is organised and the preparedness of the SSN before the epidemic started.
 Second, we describe the governance of the emergency set up by the government.
 Finally, we attempt a first assessment of the effects that the COVID-19 crisis had on the Italian healthcare system, separately addressing supply-side and demand-side considerations.